mcdaley/mcdaley-blog/README.md

 styling.

 ## To Do:
-- [] Add info sidebar with picture, short blurb, and icons with my skills
+- [x] Add info sidebar with picture, short blurb, and icons with my skills
+- [x] Cleanup styles on the sidebar, look at margin-right for image.
+- [x] Look at adding a vertical line separating the sidebar and main content
+- [] Add favicons with fontawesome and add below sidebar in skills section
+- [] Add links to LinkedIn and github pages
 - [] Add info top section that provides a short blurb, small picture and is only visible on mobile
-- [] Move Layout to components directory
+- [x] Move Layout to components directory
 - [] Copy the font styles in the example blog link that I have on my laptop
+- [] Create standard text formatting in the website.
 - [] Add **Footer** section
 - [] Add **About** section that provides rundown of me and my LinkedIn profile
 - [] Add favicons and images so I can identify the tab on my browser